BlackSharkTech/Xavier-Passport-MRZ-OCR-Android-Eval-SDK/README.md

 ### Xavier Mrz SDK Android Integration Manual
 <br>
-####For Xavier Mrz Android SDK 1.0, March 2017
+#### For Xavier Mrz Android SDK 1.0, March 2017
-####By Blackshark Tech, 6811 Spout Ln, Fairfax Station, VA 22039
+#### By Blackshark Tech, 6811 Spout Ln, Fairfax Station, VA 22039
 <br>
 **Description**

-The Xavier Mrz SDK contains a demo application that demonstrates the API calls you can use to interact with the Xavier Library.
-The Xavier Mrz SDK is an Android SDK that enables the developers to integrate the ability to perform OCR i.e. scan on International Civil Aviation Organization (ICAO) compliant two-line passport traveldocuments and three-line ID cards.
-Some sample documents that Xavier Mrz SDK can process are:
+The Xavier MRZ SDK contains a demo application that demonstrates the API calls you can use to interact with the Xavier Library.
+The Xavier MRZ SDK is an Android SDK that enables the developers to integrate the ability to perform OCR i.e. scan on International Civil Aviation Organization (ICAO) compliant two-line passport traveldocuments and three-line ID cards.
+Some sample documents that Xavier MRZ SDK can process are:
 <br>

 * Passport